Immunotherapy in cSCC

 Figure.
 PD-L1 is overexpressed on tumor cells and antigen-presenting cells (APCs) in the tumor microenvironment and interacts with PD-1 on T cells.
 When PD-L1 binds to PD-1, PD-1 can recruit the tyrosine phosphatase SHP2, leading to the inactivation of CD28 and the T-cell receptor (TCR) function and signaling pathways: PI3K/PIP3/Akt or RAS/MEK/ERK.
 This results in decreased CD8+ T-cell proliferation, survival, and cytokine production.

-Despite optimal loco-regional treatment, up to 30% of advanced cSCC patients experience recurrence and up to 5% progress to a stage where curative treatment is not possible.
+Despite optimal loco-regional treatment, up to 30% of patients with advanced cSCC experience recurrence and up to 5% progress to a stage where curative treatment is not possible.
 In advanced cases where surgery is borderline feasible, the risk of incomplete resection, disfigurement, and functional morbidity is high.
 This underscores the rationale for neoadjuvant anti-PD-1 therapy in advanced cSCC.3

 By understanding the underlying pathophysiology and leveraging recent advancements in immunotherapy, treatment for advanced cSCC continues to improve, offering hope for better patient outcomes.